-They are installed by default and the below blurbs from their official documentation should explain why but you can disable either or both of them if you want.
+These tools are extremely useful for people getting used to running docker.
+Their official documentation should explain why but you can disable either or both of them if you want.

 Ouroboros will monitor (all or specified) running docker containers and update them to the (latest or tagged) available image in the remote registry.
 Watchtower will pull down your new image, gracefully shut down your existing container and restart it with the same options that were used when it was deployed initially.